andredesousa/javascript-unit-testing-best-practices/README.md

 ## Do not reuse production code

 Test should test the production code and not reuse it.
-If we reuse production code in a test, we might miss a bug that is introduced in the reused code because we don’t test this code anymore.
+If we reuse production code in a test, we might miss a bug that is introduced in the reused code because we don't test this code anymore.
 Instead, we think in terms of input and output when writing tests.
 The test sets the input and compares the actual output with hard-coded values.
 Most of the time, code reuse is not required.